 The Music of the Harlem Renaissance

-Have you ever thought about teaching the music of the Harlem Renaissance?
-The Harlem Renaissance jazz musicians helped bring Black musicians and Black music into mainstream American culture, and are a critical part of music history and American history.
+Are you looking for a jazz music lesson plan that makes jazz music fun and accessible for elementary students?
+This post is all about the music of the Harlem Renaissance.
+It even includes a free mini-lesson you can download today and use in your classroom.
+The Harlem Renaissance jazz musicians helped bring Black musicians and Black music into mainstream American culture.
+It is a critical part of music history and American history.

-This song works great for Black History Month, Jazz Appreciation Month or just whenever you feel like doing a little jazz in your classroom.
+This music lesson works great for Black History Month, Jazz Appreciation Month or just whenever you feel like doing a little jazz in your classroom.

 I like to do a unit on jazz music for my students.
-We kick it off by doing an overview of jazz music, then learning a little about the Harlem Renaissance for some historical context.
+We kick it off by doing an overview of jazz music.
+Then we learn a little about the Harlem Renaissance for some historical context.

 Many students (and adults) don’t realize the historical significance of jazz music.
 I want my students to know that music doesn’t exist in a vacuum.
 It is created and influenced by the world around it.